-The sixth grade language arts curricula include Daily Oral Language practice, Winston Grammar instruction, vocabulary study through the Vocabulary Workshop program and daily capitalization, punctuation and usage review.
+The sixth grade language arts curricula include daily grammar and conventions practice, diagramming sentences, vocabulary study through Greek and Latin word roots as well as through Membean, an online vocabulary program, and spelling/phonics practice through Spellography.
 The writing program is based on SRSD which assists students in building effective essays.
-Integrated into this structure are the traits of writing: organization, voice, word choice and sentence fluency.
+Integrated into this structure are the traits of writing: organization, voice, word choice, and sentence fluency.
 The students also write a research paper.
 Each month the students memorize and recite at least one poem.

 Ancient Civilizations are the focus in social studies.
-The civilizations studied include Mesopotamia, Egypt, Greece, Rome, China and India.
+The civilizations studied include Mesopotamia, Egypt, Greece, Rome, and China.
 A favorite project is creating “mummies” during studies of Ancient Egypt.

 The science curriculum includes a focus on scientific inquiry and investigation skills.
 Some of the topics covered include: the scientific method, basic laboratory skills, the cell as a unit of life, and force and motion.
 Many hands-on activities are provided as part of the classroom instruction and through field trips to the Perot Museum.

 The sixth graders perform community service within the school by assisting the first grade students in taking their AR tests.
 They build Manna bags to give to the Stewpot each December.

 Sixth grade students receive additional instruction in the following areas:

 Music- 2 days a week